Website Manager

 WHAT IS THE AREA R SOUTH CHAMPIONSHIP?

-The Area R South Championship is an end-of-season tournament and celebration of our 14U and 16U Coed teams.
-Area R South regions, including AYSO Perris (544), Menifee (820), Murrieta (1463), and French Valley (1508) have banded together to create this tournament to celebrate the outstanding play of our 14U and 16U Division teams.
+The Area R South Championship is an end-of-season tournament and celebration of our 14U, 16UG, and 16U/19U Coed teams.
+Area R South regions, including AYSO Perris (544), Menifee (820), Murrieta (1463), and French Valley (1508) have banded together to create this tournament to celebrate the outstanding play of our upper level division teams.

 Click Here for Field Location and Info